 Jesus feels the best thing to do about sexual sins is to gouge out our eyes (Matthew 5:29) and cut off our hands (Matthew 5:30).
 This is a very serious and extreme remedy.
 He does not literally mean for us to mutilate ourselves, but that we must cut off all occasions of sin.
 However, it is clear that sexual sins, and also the sexual fantasies that are so easily overlooked and neglected by so many people, are serious enough to be a part of the highway to Hell.
 If we let ourselves commit sin with the hand or be hit in the eye by the Devil, we are sure to lose our souls.
-Let us therefore guard our eyes, the lamps of our bodies, the way to our hearts and mind, and protect our other members from committing sin.
+Let us therefore guard our eyes, the lamps of our bodies, the way to our hearts and mind, and protect our other members from committing or falling into sin.

 So we are to control our actions with others and also our actions when alone.
 We are not to let sin take root in our hearts.
 Romans 6:12-14 tells us, “Let not sin therefore reign in your mortal body, that ye should obey the lusts thereof.
 Neither yield ye your members as instruments of iniquity unto sin; but present yourselves to God, as those that are alive from the dead, and your members as instruments of righteousness unto God.
 For sin shall not have dominion over you; for ye are not under the law, but under grace.”
 Your “members” in this verse is referring to the different parts of your body: your hands, feet, fingers, etc. Are you using your body in masturbation in a way that you think would make God proud?